I'd known about Rusty's girlfriend and the landlord for a couple of weeks.

 "No. This is why I come to a psychiatrist or psychologist, this is what's wrong with me, all my life.
 This is the psychological problem!
 This is what I want figured out, fixed with your meds, whatever you can do, this is the malady!
 I'm like Bartleby The Scrivener, 'I would prefer not to!'
 What you call a psychological problem seems reasonable, not mentally ill, even the destructive cycle of addiction and having secrets, that all makes sense, can be reasoned through.
 I've had parents and gym coaches, I have friends who try to shake some sense into me but all my life I'm like this.

-" 'Just do it',
+" 'Just do it', you say.

 "But it's this, I'd take electric shock treatments for this.
 I can be so listless sometimes I won't eat when I'm hungry.
 You can tell me it's character, all right, but you can understand why I've spent my life hoping maybe this isn't about my character.
 I'll take your pills if they can help with that!
 Yes!